vmleon/Oracle-WAF-Demo/README.md

 4. Managed services ease your burden.
 5. They have low total cost of ownership.

+Oracle Cloud Infrastructure WAF employs an intelligent DNS data-driven algorithm that determines the best global point of presence (POP) to serve a given user in real time.
+As a result, users are routed around global network issues and potential latency while offering the best possible uptime and service levels.

 ## Introduction

 - **HTTP protection** against malicious and unwanted Internet traffic: Cross-Site Scripting (**XSS**), **SQL Injection** and others **OWASP**-defined vulnerabilities.